yerlantemir/SDUdent-Telegram-Bot/README.md

 <div align="center">Bot which sends notification to SDUdents</div>

 ### Project Description: 📄
-A bot that notifies SDU students about new grades in portal
+A bot that notifies SDU students about new grades in portal.
+Idea belongs to Aidar Nugmanoff(https://github.com/nugmanoff)

 ### Problem: 🥶
 After passing midterm exams students everytime enters to portal (my.sdu.edu.kz) to check, if there is new grade or not